asraf209/programming-interview-questions/src/algorithms/maxdiff/README.md

-# Max Diff in an Array
+# Max Diff between two elements in an Array

-Given an array, find the maximum difference.
-Index of max number should be greater than that of min number.
-Return 0 otherwise.
+Given an integer array, find out the maximum difference between any two elements such that the larger elements appears after smaller one.

+Return 0 if there are no such elements.

 ## Example
-{5, 1, 3, 4, 2} <br />
+{7, 9, 5, 6, 3, 2} <br />
-Index of 5 is smaller than index of 1.
-So discard 5 and consider 4 as the max number.
-And thus return (4-1)=3
+Return value should be 2; difference between 7 and 9

-{5, 4, 3, 2, 1} <br />
+{2, 3, 10, 1, 6, 4, 15} <br />
-For this case, index of any max number is smaller than that of min number.
-So return 0
+Return value should be 14; difference between 1 and 15